ePropulsion Pod Drive 6.0 Evo electric pod motor 6 kW including remote control

 Optimal performance: Epropulsion Pod systems ensure optimal sailing characteristics, based on thorough development to achieve minimal water resistance.

-Originally developed for the Spirit 1.0 and Navy 3.0, the Pod Drive systems offer all the benefits of traditional ePropulsion outboard motors and more.
-Epropulsion has developed user-friendly features that deliver an exceptional boating experience from installation to operation. - Comparable to a 10 hp (propulsion power) to 15 hp (thrust) combustion engine.
+Originally derived from the Spirit 1.0 and the Navy 3.0, the Pod Drive systems offer all the benefits of traditional ePropulsion outboard motors and more.
+Epropulsion has developed more user-friendly features that provide an extraordinary boating experience from installation to operation. - Comparable to a 10 hp (propulsive power) to 15 hp (thrust) fuel engine.

-- The motor is suitable for boats weighing 2,600 to 5,400 kilograms, reaching cruising speed and boats weighing between 950 and 1,900 kilograms at hull speed .
-Is your (sailing)boat lighter?
-Then consider the ePropulsion Pod Drive 3.0 Evo electric pod motor.
-For heavier boats, the Torqeedo Cruise 12.0 FP 12 kW is available, or you can install two pod 6 motors.
+The motor is suitable for bringing boats from 2,600 to 5,400 kilograms to cruising speed and boats up to 950 to 1,900 kilograms to hull speed.
+Is your (sailing) boat lighter?
+Then check out the ePropulsion Pod Drive 3.0 Evo electric Pod motor.
+For heavier boats, the ePropulsion Pod 12 is available, or install 2 Pod 6 motors.

-- From a similar engine Navy 6.0 We have included some test reports (sailing time and distance).
+- From a similar motor Navy 6.0 we have listed some test reports (sailing duration and distance).

 -